CounterpartyXCP/Documentation/Introduction/counterparty_features.md

 on* and *callback* assets, all in a decentralized and trustless fashion.
 Many of the actions described below can be accomplished in the official Counterparty Web-based wallet Counterwallet.
-End users and those without access to a working `counterpartyd` setup can examine Counterwallet first.
+End users and those without access to a working `counterparty-cli` setup can examine Counterwallet first.

 Counterparty-issued assets (tokens) can have basic or enhanced